-FPL contends that, as the affidavits in its First Revised Exhibit D to its Request indicate, certain documents provided by FPL contain trade secrets of FPL.
-FPL asserts that this information is protected from public disclosure by Section 366.093(3)(a), F.S.
+FPL asserts that certain documents contain information relating to security measures, systems, or procedures.
+FPL argues that this information is protected from public disclosure by Section 366.093(3)(c), F.S.

-FPL further contends that the materials provided by FPL also contain contractual information, the disclosure of which would impair FPL's ability to contract for goods and services on favorable terms in the future.
-FPL asserts that this information is protected pursuant to Section 366.093(3)(d), F.S.
+FPL further asserts that some documents contain information concerning bids or other contractual data as well as competitive interests, the disclosure of which would prejudice FPL and its customers, and would impair FPL's efforts to contract for goods or services on favorable terms.
+FPL asserts that such information is protected by Section 366.093(3)(d) and (e), F.S.